SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-19-spectrum-singers-2024.md

 > So shall I join the choir invisible
 > Whose music is the gladness of the world.

 The world is difficult.
-Maybe we can be "large and charitable", even in a difficult world.
+May our "poor anxious penitence" be in the "large and charitable air", even in a difficult world.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)